upisfree/aframe-physics-system/README.md

 tldr:
 - cannon: easiest to use, lowest performance.
 - ammo: More features than cannon, but harder to use than cannon.
-- PhysX (not [yet] in this library): probably has as many features as Ammo, but many more gaps in terms of integration with A-Frame/Threejs.
+- PhysX (not [yet] in this library): probably has as many features as ammo, but many more gaps in terms of integration with A-Frame/Threejs.

 ## Installation